 The Charles River Cleanup is one of the largest Earth Day Cleanups in the country!
 Join us in protecting and preserving the river.

-The Program Partners are committed to safely continuing the largest river clean-up in the country this year once it clear that the event can be held.
+We look forward to safely continuing the largest river clean-up in the country once it clear that the event can be held.

 Volunteer Engagement Fees